Farallon Islands: Whales

 Several species of cetaceans are found near the Farallon Islands, most frequently gray whales, blue whales, and humpback whales.
 Blue whales and humpback whales are most frequently found near the islands in the summer and fall, when strong upwelling may support a rich pelagic food web.
-Orca whales are also found around the islands.
+Killer whales are also found around the islands.
 Gray whales are reliably found near the Farallones during their spring migration north and the fall and winter migration south.
 Some gray whales may also be found during the summer, when a few whales skip the trip north to Alaska and spend the summer months off the coast of Canada and the continental United States.

 In December 2005, one humpback was rescued from netting entanglement east of the Farallones by staff of The Marine Mammal Center.
 The last sighting of another humpback, Humphrey, was near the Farallones in 1991.
 The islands are in the Gulf of the Farallones National Marine Sanctuary, which protects the feeding grounds of the wildlife of the refuge.